PauloPhagula/site/_posts/2019-02-15-famous-vim-users.md

 having a couple of relatively famous middle or old aged people using (or previously using) Vim could prove that Vim has some unique power.

-However, when I started, there were a few Vim users that I have high respect for, which is one of the reasons that made me continue to play with Vim.
+However, when I started using it, there were a few Vim users that I have high respect for, which is one of the reasons that made me continue to play with it.
 Here I have created a list of famous Vim users and hope it will (mis)guide newbies.

 This list will be updated occasionally (the latest updates will be on the top) and revision is highly welcomed.